vhoudebine/azure-ai-agent-service-task-delegation/README.md

 - [`agent_id`](app/backend/app.py ): The ID of the agent you want to use, if available.
 - `agent_name`: The name of the agent.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgements

 - [Azure AI Projects](https://azure.microsoft.com/en-us/services/ai-projects/)
 - [FastAPI](https://fastapi.tiangolo.com/)
 - [Streamlit](https://streamlit.io/)

-## Contact

-For any inquiries or issues, please contact [your-email@example.com].